By writing a power of attorney, you can give another adult authority to take care of your finances and property matters for you.

 If you want your attorney to start using the power immediately, give it to them.
 Or give it to them and tell them when they should start acting.
 Keep a copy for yourself in a safe place.
 Give a copy to your bank, credit union or trust company, and to any other parties that your attorney will deal with for you.
 Keep a list of the businesses and people who have copies of your power of attorney in case you have to make any changes or want to revoke it.

 If you have a power of attorney that may not be used for a while, perhaps never, do one of these things:

 - Put it in a safe place that your attorney can access quickly, if they need to, and tell them where it is.

 - Leave it with another person you trust, such as your lawyer, and give clear instructions about when to release it.
 Remember, though, that this person could die or move away.

 - Give it to your attorney to keep in a safe place until it is needed.

 If you only have one signed original of the power of attorney document, do not put your power of attorney in a safety deposit box that is in your name only, as your attorney may not be able to get access to it quickly.
 If you have another original or a notarized copy you can leave one in a safety deposit box.
 Think about adding the attorney’s name to the safety deposit box as well for ease of access.

 It may be many years before your power of attorney is needed, if it ever is needed.
 As time passes, keep track of where you are keeping your power of attorney.
 Tell the people in your life who need to know about your power of attorney where to get it when and if it is needed.

 Where can I get more information on power of attorney?

-Contact a lawyer who does wills and estates work.
-It is a good idea to speak with a lawyer who focuses on estate planning, and if possible a lawyer who has a Trust and Estate Practitioner or “TEP” designation.
+- Contact a lawyer who for legal advice.
+It is a good idea to speak with a lawyer who focuses on estate planning and if possible a lawyer who has a Trust and Estate Practitioner or “TEP” designation.
 Here are some ways to find a lawyer.